Cold Fact: Samples and features

 "Sugar Man" was sampled in "You're Da Man", from the 2001 Nas album Stillmatic.

 In 2014, the French Deep House and Electro music producer Tristan Casara featured "Hate Street Dialogue" on his album for a new release credited to "The Avener Feat.
 Rodriguez".
 The release The Wanderings of the Avener charted in France.

+"I Wonder" was used in Season 2 Episode 1 of the Australian TV series "Colin From Accounts".

 Compilations

 "Sugar Man" was the opening track on David Holmes' 2002 compilation Come Get It I Got It.